Jsilver004/mfa-phishing-resistance-lab/research/results.md

 ## Overview
 The objective of this experiment was to compare the phishing resistance of SMS-OTP, HOTP, and WebAuthn under simulated adversary-in-the-middle (AITM) attack conditions.

-Testing was conducted using 0 second(immediate/0, 30 second and 60 second attack delays to evaluate if/how timing affected attack success rates.
+Testing was conducted using 0 second(immediate), 30 second and 60 second attack delays to evaluate if/how timing affected attack success rates.

+30 trials for each authentication protocol were tested.
 ---

 ## 1. SMS-OTP Results